8.2.1. How to Write State Machines

 initialization substate Iexit works similar, therefore

-this implementation is left out.
-At next the transition from the initialization
+At next the transition from the initialization substate

-substate Iexit into the next state, the first running
+Iexit into the next state, the first running substate

-substate R0, is shown.
-The function
+R0, is shown.

-EG_SomeInitializationFunctionExit()
+The function EG_SomeInitializationFunctionExit()

 behaves the same way